Nest (2025 film): Release

 Nest had its World Premiere at the Concorso Nazionale portion of the Pardi di Domani competition of the 78th Locarno Film Festival on 15 August 2025, and competed for the Pardino d’Oro SRG SSR for the Best Swiss Short Film.

-It will be screened in the Festivals in the Spotlight Film program at the Zagreb Film Festival on 13 November 2025.
+It was screened on 9 November 2025 at the 22nd Seville European Film Festival, and then on 13 November 2025, it was screened in the Festivals in the Spotlight Film program at the Zagreb Film Festival.